learn-co-curriculum/js-async-fetch-readme/README.md

 ## The Problem with Data

-Web users expect sites to load quickly and a _seamless_ experience.
+Web users expect sites to load quickly and to stay updated.